 Given how common chickenpox was before a vaccine was developed for it 25 years ago, it’s easy to see why shingles is equally prevalent among the older population.
 In fact, one million adults develop shingles every year in the United States.
 Close to one in three people will get shingles in their lifetime, and that increases to 50% of people who live to age 85.

 One of the biggest mysteries with shingles is what causes the virus to reactivate suddenly, after years of snoozing.
 While doctors are still exploring the reasons, a weakened immune system appears to be the primary culprit.
 To that end, along with exposure to chickenpox, risk factors for shingles include:

 Age: Anyone over age 50 is vulnerable because the immune system becomes less effective with age.

-Certain medical conditions: Having cancer, HIV, autoimmune disorders, or being an organ transplant recipient all weaken the immune system, and some treatments for these conditions may further suppress it.
+Certain medical conditions: Having cancer, HIV, autoimmune disorders, or being an organ transplant recipient all weaken the immune system.

 Stress: Chronic daily stress or a single, highly stressful event such as the death of a loved one, divorce, or job loss, causes the body to produce the stress hormone cortisol, which diminishes the effectiveness of the immune system.
 Physical stress may contribute, too: Shingles has been known to develop while the body is fighting another type of infection or after an injury that could irritate a nerve the virus calls home.